Free July Unit Studies and Lessons

 Video Game Day (July 8th)

-National Video Game Day is a day to gather with friends or family and play video games together.
-There is a similar holiday called National Video Games Day on September 12th.
+National Video Game Day is a day to gather with friends or family to play video games.
+There is a similar holiday, National Video Games Day, in September.

 - Year Round Homeschooling– unit study